We’ve put together some fun and free things to do in Niagara this summer with kids!

 Enjoy great, free movies outdoors in the park this summer.
 Bring a blanket or chair for seating, and be sure to dress for the weather.
-A non-perishable food donation for St. Catharines-Thorold Community Care is appreciated, in lieu of admission.
-Concessions will available to purchase (food, beverages, etc).

 Many libraries offer free programs and activities throughout the summer.
 When it’s super hot outside, they are a great place to take your kids to cool off and relax.
 Most libraries offer incentive programs to get kids reading during the summer months.
 Check here for a list of local libraries.

 Try new playgrounds that your kids haven’t explored yet and visit them throughout the summer to keep your kids active and having fun.
 Take a picnic to make it extra fun.
 Check here for a list of parks and playgrounds in the region.

 We’re lucky to have access to so many different beaches in the Niagara region.
 Spending the day at the beach is a great free activity for everyone this summer.
 Pack a picnic and some sunscreen and the kids will have so much fun, playing in the sand for hours.
 Here is a list of beaches in Niagara.